jbock-java/jbock/README.md

 }
 ````

-and the derived `MyArguments_Parser` can be used as follows
+The derived class `MyArguments_Parser` can be used as follows

 ````java
 String[] argv = { "--verbosity", "2", "file.txt" };